Kent County License Hearing Guide

 Hardship/Restricted License in Texas

-• What You Can Drive For: Typically, an occupational license allows you to drive for work, school, and essential medical appointments.
+• What You Can Drive For: A restricted license typically allows you to drive only for:

 Getting Your License Back

-After your suspension period ends and your criminal case concludes, you will need to take steps to reinstate your driver's license.
+Once your suspension period is over, you must take steps to reinstate your driving privileges.

-• SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility, for a period of time.
+• SR-22 Insurance Requirement: You will likely be required to maintain SR-22 insurance for a period of time, typically two years.

-• Classes/Programs that Must Be Completed: You may be required to complete a DUI education program or community service as part of your criminal sentence.
-Completion of these programs is often required before your license can be reinstated.
+• Classes/Programs That Must Be Completed: You may be required to complete a DUI education program or other court-ordered classes.

-Kent DMV Offices
+Kent County DMV Offices

 Special Programs

-Last updated: February 22, 2026
+Last updated: April 1, 2026